 Increases in standpipe pressure are proportional to increases in drilling torque within the normal running range of the motors.
 Any change in torque will be due to a change in weight on bit or formation hardness.
-This will be reflected by a corresponding change in standpipe pressure.
+A corresponding change in standpipe pressure will reflect this.

-For continuous operation, the operational pressure differential quoted for each motor, in the performance specifications tables, should not be exceeded.
-Although all motors are capable of delivering higher output torques than the continuous (operational) torque rating, loading of the stator above the continuous rating decreases its downhole life.
+The operational pressure differential quoted for each motor in the performance specifications tables should not be exceeded for continuous operation.
+Although all motors can deliver higher output torques than the continuous (operational) torque rating, the loading of the stator above the continuous rating decreases its downhole life.

-When the optimum drilling rate has been found, maintaining constant standpipe pressure will give steady torque at the bit and prevent erratic bit walk.
+When finding the optimum drilling rate, maintaining constant standpipe pressure will give steady torque at the bit and prevent erratic bit walk.

-The rate of penetration (ROP) may be optimized with the rotary table if hole conditions are suitable.
+If hole conditions are suitable, we may optimize the penetration rate (ROP) with the rotary table.
 This will keep an even weight at the bit and prevent the drill string from hanging up.
-The rate of penetration may be optimized by small incremental adjustments to weight-on-bit.
-Sting rotation should be limited to 80 rpm to reduce stator or thread connection damage.
+Minor incremental adjustments to weight-on-bit may optimize the rate of penetration.
+String rotation should be limited to 80 rpm to reduce stator or thread connection damage.

 A rise in the standpipe pressure will occur when tagging the bottom with a diamond bit without delivering torque due to a reduction in the cross-sectional area of the flow path around the face of the bit.

-Below are the general procedures for downhole drilling mud motor drilling operation:
+Below are the general procedures for downhole drilling mud motor drilling operations:

-- If the standpipe pressure (SPP) is calculated and does not increase as WOB is applied, it is an indication that the dump valve has not closed.
-Pick up off the bottom, surge the pumps.
+- If the standpipe pressure (SPP) is calculated and does not increase as WOB is applied, it indicates that the dump valve has not closed.
+Pick up off the bottom, and surge the pumps.
 Try to force the piston to close.

-- As the bit is lowered to the bottom and drilling begins, torque demand on PDM increases.
-The pressure differential across motor (P motor) increases in proportion.
-We must limit Pmotor to the value recommended for the particular motor (e.g. 360 psi for D500 Dynadrill).
+- After lowering the bit to the bottom and drilling begins, torque demand on PDM increases.
+The pressure differential across the motor (P motor) increases in proportion.
+We must limit Pmotor to the value recommended for the particular motor (e.g., 360 psi for D500 Dynadrill).

-- Drill with pressure gauge (WOB gauge normally not accurate in sliding mode).
+- Drill with pressure gauge (WOB gauge commonly not accurate in sliding mode).
 Maintain a constant SPP while drilling.
 This ensures a steady DWOB in homogeneous formation.
-It should also ensure a steady tool-face (provided no change in formation).
+It should also ensure a steady tool face (provided there is no change in formation).

 Downhole Drilling Mud Motor Pulling & L/D Operation

-When the tool comes to the surface, the thrust bearing and stabilizer wear should be checked.
-Performance over the last run, total circulating hours on the tool, and bearing condition must be taken into account before the motor is re-run.
-Before the tool is laid down, mud should be flushed out of the power section by turning the output shaft to the right with the rotary table while holding the motor body with the break-out-tongs.
+It is better to check the thrust bearing and stabilizer wear when the tool comes to the surface.
+We should also consider performance over the last run, total circulating hours on the tool, and bearing condition before re-running the motor.
+Before laying the tool down, we should flush the mud out of the power section by turning the output shaft to the right with the rotary table while holding the motor body with the break-out-tongs.